hutscape/cactus/checklists/buying.md

 - [ ] Main components
 - [ ] Main component parts can be traced individually for future use
 - [ ] Open schematic

+## Online site

+- Ensure minimum quantity matches
+- Ensure part is not "No Longer Manufactured"
+- Ensure part is not "No Longer Stocked"
+- Ensure the part is available
+- Ensure RoHS Compliant
+- Ensure package type E.g. SMD
+- Ensure package size is selected E.g. `0805`
+- Ensure number of pins are correct
+- Ensure manufacturer part is correct